ned14/outcome/doc/src/content/experimental/c-api/_index.md

 setting up and configuring SWIG is also non-trivial.

-What would be really great is if `result<T>` returning `noexcept` C++ functions could be used straight from C. And indeed Outcome provides just that facility which this section covers next.
+What would be really great is if `result<T>` returning `noexcept` C++ functions could be used straight from C. And indeed Experimental Outcome provides just that facility which this section covers next.